Signs Of Heavy Breathing In Maine Coons

 Feline Infectious Peritonitis (FIP), a relatively common viral infection, can cause breathing problems in Maine Coons.

-If you are wondering why is my cat breathing fast, even if there are no evident signs of disease or illness, you should check to see whether your cat has a distended abdomen.
+If you are wondering why your cat breathing fast, even if there are no evident signs of disease or illness, you should check to see whether your cat has a distended abdomen.

 FIP causes fluid to build up in the abdomen, which can cause it to become distended, and the diaphragm cannot adequately relax and contract, causing breathing problems in Maine Coons.